 charge hourly rates of between $40 and $65 on average, but will usually quote on a per square metre basis.
 Your location, the type of rendering you need and other factors will have an effect on the per metre rate, which is why one homeowner will pay around $30m2 for rendering and another pay $50m2 or more.
 Acrylic render on blueboard sheeting is a more cost-effective than traditional cement render on brickwork, for example.
 It also allows you to mimic the look of rendered masonry - for a significant cost saving.
 The type of texture you choose will also have an impact on the cost and rendering a two-storey home will cost more than a single storey rendering job.

-Getting Rendering Quotes
+Getting Quotes from Renderers

 When you get quotes from renderers, be sure to stipulate the size of your house and type of render you’d like used.
 Also let the renderer know your budget, so they can suggest a material to match.

 And – as with all home improvement jobs – always check the renderer’s credentials, warranties and insurances before accepting the quote.

 *Cost and prices in this article are indicative and should only be used as a guide.
 They also vary locally and are subject to market forces.